framesurge/perseus/docs/next/en-US/fundamentals/plugins.md

 However, 99.99% of the time, you won't need to do any of this, because your needs will be met far more effectively by either a [custom server](:fundamentals/serving-exporting), or a plugin.

-Plugins in Perseus are library crates, usually published on crates.io, that can be used as dependencies in your app that have access to various *plugin opportunities*, whcih are basically points in your app where Perseus allows third-party code to do certain things.
+Plugins in Perseus are library crates, usually published on crates.io, that can be used as dependencies in your app that have access to various *plugin opportunities*, which are basically points in your app where Perseus allows third-party code to do certain things.

 Plugins fall into two types: *functional* and *control*.
 Functional plugins are very simple: they're given some data at a certain time, they do some stuff, and then they return some data.
 For a single plugin opportunity, there can be as many functional plugins registered as you like.
 For example, a plugin can define extra static aliases, and, of course, the results of many plugins doing this can all be collated together.
 Control plugins work differently: for a single control plugin opportunity, only one plugins can act, for example redefining the index view (since you can't necessarily combine two completely different index views from two completely different plugins).